The SALSA MLPA

 More information is available at https://ghr.nlm.nih.gov/gene/F7

-The SALSA MLPA Probemix P207-C4 F9 contains 38 MLPA probes with amplification products between 130 and 454 nt.
-This includes 25 probe(s) for the F7
+The SALSA MLPA Probemix P207-D1 F9 contains 38 MLPA probes with amplification products between 130 and 454 nucleotides (nt).
+This includes 11 probes for the F7

-genes.
-In addition, 13 reference probes are included and detect different autosomal chromosomal locations.
-Complete probe sequences and the identity of the genes detected by the reference probes is available online (www.mlpa.com
+gene (one for each exon and two for exons 1 and 8).
+In addition, 10 reference probes are included that detect autosomal chromosomal locations.
+Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mrcholland.com